berrydenhartog/uh50-fastapi/README.rst

 UltraHeat 50
 ============

-UltraHeat 50 is a lightweight `WSGI`_ web application framework.
+UltraHeat 50 is a lightweight `WSGI`_ website that exposes the ultraheat 50 metrics.
+The project poetry for package dependencies and docker for running.

 Installing
 ----------